Results for: "String# "

 in “” in “foo”

-Concatenates each object in objects into self without any encoding validation or conversion and returns self:
+Concatenates each object in objects into self; returns self; performs no encoding validation or conversion:

 s = 'foo'